cedricfrancoys/betterfinance-doc/user-manual.md

 On the website, publications can be accessed through the `Publications` section or using the following URL: [http://www.betterfinance.eu/publications/](http://www.betterfinance.eu/publications/) (full list of articles with filter and search).

 Individual publications are accessible through URL following this canevas: http://www.betterfinance.eu/publication/{title-of-the-publication}

+### Mass-update: categories assignation for publications

+Go to the publications listing : https://betterfinance.eu/wp-admin/edit.php?post_type=publication

+Set the filter accordingly to your needs, for instance under Publication types, select "Press Releases", then click on filter.

+On the column header (just lefthand side of 'Title') tick the check box to select all filtered publications.

+Then on the Bulk action dropdown, select "Edit", then click Apply

+Then you can update the categories by ticking one or more categories from the "Categories" list box, and clicking the Update button.

 ## Categories
 Most contents allow to be assigned to one or more categories.